Alabama Trump rally canceled over ‘partisan political’ concerns

 An event planned for this weekend featuring former President Donald Trump has been canceled for fear it’d be a partisan rally.

-Bill Tunnell, USS Alabama Battleship Memorial Park commission chairman, told an Alabama TV station that the patriotic event had become a “partisan political event” instead.
+Bill Tunnell, USS Alabama Battleship Memorial Park commission chairman, told an Alabama TV station that the patriotic event set for Saturday had become a “partisan political event” instead.

 “After the request was made, then there was contact with the Republican Party, they contacted us and then it became apparent that it was going to be a partisan political event, rather than just a patriotic event planned for that evening,” Mr. Tunnell told Mobile NBC affiliate WPMI.